krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_acl.rst

 Add administrators to the ACL file
 ==================================

-Next, you need create an Access Control List (ACL) file, and put the Kerberos principal of at least one of the administrators into it.
+Next, you need create an Access Control List (ACL) file and put the Kerberos principal of at least one of the administrators into it.
 This file is used by the :ref:`kadmind(8)` daemon to control which principals may view and make privileged modifications to the Kerberos